Insured-Retirement-Institute/One-Time-Withdrawals/README.md

 - **Security issues** should be reported directly to Katherine Dease at **kdease@irionline.org**.
 - Change requests should follow the **standards governance workflow** outlined on the main page.

 ---
+## Versioning ##
+- Follow semantic versioning for spec updates.
+- Document changes in commit messages and changelogs to support integrator adoption.
+---

 ## Code of Conduct